NodeFactoryIo/vedran/README.md

 `--payout-interval` - automatic payout interval specified as number of days

-`--payout-reward` - defined total reward amount that will be distributed on the payout (amount in Planck)
+`--payout-reward` - defined total reward amount that will be distributed on the payout (amount in Planck).
+If omitted entire balance of lb wallet will be used as total reward.
+If this options is selected than `--lb-payout-fee-address` must be set

+`--lb-payout-address` - address on which load balancer fee will be sent.
+If omitted, load balancer fee will be left on load balancer wallet after payout.
+This flag is **required** if `--payout-reward` is set to 0

 If all flags have been provided, then each {_payout-interval_} days automatic payout will be started.